Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Study 3: Examining probabilistic reduction in smaller and diverse dialect corpora

-The correlation between neural language model probabilities and relative position persists in these data.
-We visualize the relative lack of correlation, characterized primarily by confounds with utterance edges, that is obtained by a simple trigram model over the corpora in Figure \ref{fig:ngram}.
-Specifically, utterance-initial words tend to be relatively improbable in trigram models.
+The correlation that we observed in the \citet{upadhye2025back} data between neural language model probabilities and relative position persists in these data.
+However, for trigram-based estimates of a word's probability in context, we observe a relative lack of correlation, characterized primarily by extreme probabilities at utterance edges, which we illustrate in Figure \ref{fig:ngram}.
+Utterance-initial words tend to be relatively improbable in trigram models.
 Forward probabilities typically increase in their predictability after one or two words to a consistent baseline.
-Backward probabilities similarly are relatively probable for the early words in an utterance, but these increase to relatively high probabilities by the beginning.
+Backward probabilities similarly are relatively probable for the early words in an utterance, but these increase to relatively low probabilities by the end of the sentence.

 There is considerable variability across LLM and n-gram predictors in terms of whether they predict probabilistic reduction or not.
 Specifically, in the case of both CORAAL and Buckeye, LLM predictors sometimes predicted lengthening when words are more probable.
 On the other hand, all n-gram based predictors show probabilistic reduction.
 We visualize the model coefficients from analyses of both corpora and both predictor types in Figure \ref{fig:effect_probabilities_predictors}.
 We respectively report the CORAAL and Buckeye regression analyses in Table \ref{tab:coraal} and Table \ref{tab:buckeye} below.